 Which was then further lampshaded by another member of the band, who said "Actually, we were gonna fire him after the festival".

 Quite possibly surpassing Ripper Owens is Henry Rollins.
-Rollins was a Black Flag fan who, while watching a show, was invited to go up onstage and sing "Clocked In."
+Rollins was a Black Flag fan who, while watching a show, was invited to go up onstage (or simply jumped onstage and the band just went with it, depending on who you ask) and sing "Clocked In."
 Eventually, he was offered an opportunity to be the band's fourth singer and he accepted.
 Rollins was the longest-serving and the most well known Black Flag vocalist.

 Rollins had a standup bit about desperately trying not to fanboy out upon learning that he'd be working in the studio with Adrian Belew (as part of the William Shatner song "I Can't Get Behind That").